 Once you are comfortable with where your cameras are going to be placed and that the signal is strong enough, you can physically install the cameras.
 You can always adjust the angles or even the placement later as wireless cameras are less committed to the location.

 As we have alluded to, wireless CCTV cameras connect wirelessly to the network, but some may still have to be plugged into power.
-Other options do have solar or battery powered units.

 Step 5: Connect the cameras to the internet

 Now you have your cameras in place you can connect them to the internet, this is often done via the accompanying app or there are sometimes options via smart homes too, such as Google Home or even Alexa.